 are dominated by what appear to be locally made LMV pottery

 types.
 By A.D.
 1000, Early Caddo sites dominate the area,

-but it isn't clear whether this represents the movement of
+but it is not clear whether this represents the movement of

 people or the spread of the Caddo cultural tradition into